jfcloutier/karma_system/design_notes/cognition_actors.md

 ## Observing (its umwelt's beliefs)

-* A CA predicts its observations of the beliefs of CAs in its umwelt
+* A (dynamic) CA predicts its observations of the beliefs of CAs in its umwelt
   * A CA begins life with an empty causal theory that predicts random, domain-bounded observations or prior observations.
   * If the CA has a causal theory, it uses it to predict the next observations.
 * A CA predicts the success of its policies using its causal theory.
 It also remembers the effecticeness of previously executed policies.